Is my child too ill for school?

 Encourage your child to throw away any used tissues and to wash their hands regularly.

-If your child has a fever, keep them off school until the fever goes away.
+If your child has a high temperature, keep them off school until it goes away.

 If your child has chickenpox, keep them off school until all the spots have crusted over.